mshumayl/ml-analytics-portfolio/README.md

+### Shumayl Asmawi - ML/Analytics Portfolio

-### To view this as a webpage, [click here](https://mshumayl.github.io/data-science-portfolio/).
+To view this as a webpage, [click here](https://mshumayl.github.io/ml-analytics-portfolio/).

 # About me

-My name is [Shumayl Asmawi](https://www.linkedin.com/in/shumayl-111/), and I am an Applied Physics fresh graduate.
-I am passionate about the application of data science and machine learning within the domains of renewable energy, semiconductor devices, materials science, and business intelligence!
+My name is [Shumayl Asmawi](https://www.linkedin.com/in/shumayl-111/), and I am a Systems Engineer at HP Inc, where I develop data-driven software systems in the manufacturing sector.

+This mini portfolio was created in 2021, and may not accurately reflect my current skills.
+You can visit my [GitHub profile](https://github.com/mshumayl) and [my blog](https://www.shumayl.com/) to view my latest works.

 # About the portfolio
 The depth and scope of each project varies, they include (but not limited to):